darshanghanchi/Langauge_translater/README.md

 # Langauge_translater
 Thi is my First Git Repository
 <br>
-This is my first Langauage Translator Application using Flutter
+This is my first Project in Flutter